awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 Access to AWS resources requires permissions\.
 You can create IAM roles and users that include the permissions that you need for the CloudWatch agent to write metrics to CloudWatch and for the CloudWatch agent to communicate with Amazon EC2 and AWS Systems Manager\.
 You use IAM roles on Amazon EC2 instances, and you use IAM users with on\-premises servers\.

 One role or user enables CloudWatch agent to be installed on a server and send metrics to CloudWatch\.
-The other role or user is needed to store your CloudWatch agent configuration in Systems Manager Parameter Store\.Parameter Store enables multiple servers to use one CloudWatch agent configuration\.
+The other role or user is needed to store your CloudWatch agent configuration in Systems Manager Parameter Store\.
+Parameter Store enables multiple servers to use one CloudWatch agent configuration\.

 The ability to write to Parameter Store is a broad and powerful permission\.
 You should use it only when you need it, and it shouldn't be attached to multiple instances in your deployment\.
-If you store your CloudWatch agent configuration in Parameter Store, we recommend the following:\.
+If you store your CloudWatch agent configuration in Parameter Store, we recommend the following:
 + Set up one instance where you perform this configuration\.
 + Use the IAM role with permissions to write to Parameter Store only on this instance\.
 + Use the IAM role with permissions to write to Parameter Store only while you are working with and saving the CloudWatch agent configuration file\.